 One of the Funders for Race Equality Alliance’s aims is to increase the amount of funding that is allocated to the Black, Asian and Minority Ethnic* sector and to racial justice work.
 To achieve this, we need to be able to track how both project funding and core funding changes over time.

 *We understand and recognise that there can be differing views on terminology and how best to discuss the race equality agenda.
-“Black, Asian and Minority Ethnic” was the language chosen when the tool was initially developed in 2019 after consulting race equality campaigners and advocates on specific terminologies in order to ensure consistency with the sector.
+“Black, Asian and Minority Ethnic” was the language chosen when the tool was initially developed in 2019 after consulting race equality campaigners and advocates in order to ensure consistency with the sector.
 However, we are conscious of the evolution of language, identity and limitations of these terms, as well as the sensitivities and complexities involved.
 Therefore, since this data has been published, the audit tool has been revised, which includes updating the terminology to “communities experiencing racial inequity”.
 We endeavour to constantly review this language for future work.

 We designed a simple audit tool to enable funders to analyse their portfolios, and to help them develop targets and strategies to ensure they are properly supporting race equality work.